 After learning about your needs and determining your eligibility for services and benefits, the case manager develops a comprehensive plan for your care and support.
 The case manager also coordinates the services you require and encourages you to take your medications and live a healthy lifestyle.
 As needed, the case manager re-evaluates and adapts the plan as your needs change.

-To help you make continual progress, you will meet face-to-face with your case manager at appropriate time intervals to address any unmet or ongoing needs that you have.
+To help you make continual progress, you will meet with your case manager at appropriate time intervals to address any unmet or ongoing needs that you have.